Honesty in an industry which loves being lied to

 • Use your new knowledge to do the next thing

-But from a Product perspective, hubris is often king.
-We all know Product people who think they are the second coming, are absolutely indispensable, and have some sort of perfectly unique take.[2]Ed: You really want to open that door, huh?
 When you consider that an agile approach to Product requires you to run experiments and accept that you’ll make mistakes in order to learn, this is in direct conflict with corporate cultures which reward (perceived) perfectionism by way of arrogance, bravado, and the safe space afforded by feature-and-revenue led project plans.
-This can lead to people who have been moved in to Product positions[3]Often from previous “decision making” roles, such as a member of SLT, Programme Managers, Project Sponsors, etc as part of a transformation piece deciding that while everything else is changing, they don’t need to.[4]I’ll cover this in greater depth in a future post, for now let’s put a pin in this and move on, but do keep it in mind.
+This can lead to people who have been moved in to Product positions3 as part of a transformation piece deciding that while everything else is changing, they don’t need to.4

 The other part is the wider side – what are others doing?